 Each year, over 80,000 pedestrians sustain injuries after getting hit by a vehicle on crosswalks when crossing the street or intersection in the United States.
 Another 4,000 pedestrians die in pedestrian accidents every year.

-The statistics is especially alarming when you look at the leading cause of pedestrian accidents in the U.S. Statistics shows that up to 40 percent of all pedestrian accidents in California and all across the U.S. involve a pedestrian wearing headphones, texting or otherwise being distracted by their phone or other electronic devices at the time of the collision.
+The statistics are especially alarming when you look at the leading cause of pedestrian accidents in the U.S. Statistics shows that up to 40 percent of all pedestrian accidents in California and all across the U.S. involve a pedestrian wearing headphones, texting or otherwise being distracted by their phone or other electronic devices at the time of the collision.

 “So yeah, the importance of the ‘look both ways before you cross the street’ rule has decreased substantially and can be replaced by the ‘do not text or get distracted by your phone’ rule,” says our experienced pedestrian accident attorney in San Francisco.

 Times have changed, and distracted walking can be fatal even around crosswalks and intersections, where it seems that motorists must be on alert and slow down to prevent pedestrian accidents.

 But motorists are not the main problem here.
 Pedestrians are.
 The problem of distracted walking is particularly serious around crosswalks and intersections with lighted signals.
 “Wait, it does not make any sense,” you may think.
 “These areas are supposed to be safer for pedestrians than all other areas of the street or road.”